-The course is highly practical, with each module has been designed to teach you the skills that employers value most.
-You will even be assessed in practical terms, with all tests based on real-life practices, so that you can get used to the way you will work for an employer when you have finished the course.
+The course is highly practical.
+Each module has been designed to teach you the skills that employers value most.
+You will even be assessed in practical terms, with tests based on real-life practices, so that you can get used to the way you will work for an employer when you have finished the course.

-You will learn the computer and research skills employers demand for work in this highly competitive sector.
+You will learn the computer and research skills employers demand for working in this highly competitive sector.
 The programme has a balanced approach, teaching you how to interpret and solve problems using both quantitative and qualitative methods.
-The course is taught by both Kingston Business School's academic staff and expert guest lecturers form the accounting, auditing and financial services sector.

 This module introduces financial accounting and financial management in a business context.
 It will provide you with a mix of practical know how as well as a theoretical underpinning.
 The module explains the principles for constructing the key financial statements that will allow you to produce financial statements from transaction records using double entry principles.
 You will also learn how to conduct an appraisal of an organisation's financial statements and look at companies' financial statements and their regulation.